TaylorAbraham/Covert-Channels/go_covert_lib/CONTRIBUTING.md

 Continuing on our example from before, our PR could be named

 `[14] Fix async race condition with the write button`

-## Commit Guidelines
-Be sure to prefix every commit with your issue number.
-For example, `[14] Lint race condition fix`

-This section is a lot more optional, but in general please follow general commit message practices.
-Common guidelines outlined here: https://chris.beams.io/posts/git-commit/
-In summary,
-1. Separate subject from body with a blank line (if you have a body, which is optional)
-2. Limit the subject line to 50 characters
-3. Capitalize the subject line
-4. Do not end the subject line with a period
-5. Use the imperative mood in the subject line
-6. Wrap the body at 72 characters
-7. Use the body to explain what and why vs. how